Estimate Time6 min

 However, there are also risks to be aware of.
 Before buying crypto outright, consider learning the basics of crypto cybersecurity first.
 Like any digital asset, crypto is vulnerable to online theft.
 Transferring coins is also a multi-step process where even small errors could mean losing access to investments forever.
 And remember crypto is highly volatile, and that there's a possibility that the value of any cryptocurrency can drop to zero.

-ETFs that track the broader industry may offer less volatility compared to buying individual coins.
-Investors who believe blockchain technology may become an economic force might find it easier to invest in a single ETF, as opposed to buying individual coins and companies.
+ETFs that track the broader crypto industry may offer less volatility compared to buying individual cryptocurrencies.
+Investors looking to invest in the industry as a whole may find it more convenient to buy an ETF, as opposed to buying individual coins and company stocks.

 Advantages and disadvantages of buying crypto-related stocks.